CodewithSomy/CodewithSomy/README.md

 - 👋 Hi, I’m @CodewithSomy
 -  🌱 I’m currently learning python
 - 😄 Pronouns: He/Him
-- I'm mostly free
-- mail me for help with python
+- looking forward to working with everybody
-- somyisbezt@gmail.com
+-

 <!---
 CodewithSomy/CodewithSomy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.